 Warrarnku Ninti Celebration

-Tura joins Martumili Artists and Kanyirninpa Jukurrpa to present the opening of Kujungka (all together as one) and the Warrarnku Ninti (knowledge of Country) Celebration.
+Tura joined Martumili Artists and Kanyirninpa Jukurrpa to present the opening of Kujungka (all together as one) and the Warrarnku Ninti (knowledge of Country) Celebration.

-From Fri 5 – Mon 8 July, the Newman Gallery and East Pilbara Arts Centre will be transformed into an immersive audiovisual experience, the culmination of a multi-year partnership.
+From 5-8 July 2024, the Newman Gallery and East Pilbara Arts Centre were transformed into an immersive audiovisual experience, marking the culmination of a multi-year partnership.

-The celebration weaves multiple long-term artistic collaborations together to create one spectacular show that features soundscapes, projection and paintings that bring to life the rich stories that over countless generations, colour the landscapes of Martu Country.
+The celebration wove multiple long-term artistic collaborations together to create a single, expansive presentation featuring soundscapes, projection, and paintings that brought to life the rich stories that, over countless generations, have shaped the landscapes of Martu Country.

-The Kujungka exhibition encapsulates the spirit of collaboration and Martu’s collective determination to work together as a community, as families, and as language groups to keep Country and culture strong into the future.
+The Kujungka exhibition encapsulated the spirit of collaboration and Martu’s collective determination to work together as a community, as families, and as language groups to keep Country and culture strong into the future.

-The Warrarnku Ninti Celebration features three distinct sound works composed from the Kulininpalaju sound archives, drawn from audio recordings made across Punmu, Parnngurr, and Kunawarratiji Country with over 25 Martu and Tura artists.
+The Warrarnku Ninti Celebration featured three distinct sound works composed from the Kulininpalaju sound archives, drawn from audio recordings made across Punmu, Parnngurr, and Kunawarratiji Country with over 25 Martu and Tura artists.

 The Program